| Quality

 05/08/08

-various groups and, after peer review, are edited by Cochrane Review
+after peer review, are edited by Cochrane Review Groups who

-Groups who use their own assessment recommendations as well as those
+use their own assessment recommendations as well as those published

 An important study from the Nordic Cochrane Centre has examined

-and handling of the risk of bias in studies evaluated for inclusion
+assessment and handling of the risk of bias in studies evaluated

 Background

-bias each study being considered for inclusion in the review.
-There
+for bias each study being considered for inclusion in the review.

-are four major areas of bias that should be considered: selection
+There are four major areas of bias that should be considered:

-bias, performance bias, attrition bias and assessment bias.
-Anything
+selection bias, performance bias, attrition bias and assessment

-that leads away from "truth" is a bias, excepting for
+bias.
+Anything that leads away from "truth" is a bias,

 the methodological areas of each study for bias, e.g., details

-for the intervention being studied, handling of drop-outs, methods
+except for the intervention being studied, handling of drop-outs,

-for calculating outcomes.
-This approach is supported by empirical
+methods for calculating outcomes.
+This approach is supported

-Approach, meaning assessing the study by assigning an overall
+meaning assessing the study by assigning an overall quality

 threats.
-The Jadad scale is an example of this approach.
-The use
+The Jadad scale is an example of this approach [2].

-of scales is not well-supported by empirical research.
-For example,
+The use of scales is not well-supported by empirical research.

-Jüni et al[2] used 25 existing scales to identify high-quality
+For example, Jüni et al[3] used 25 existing scales to

-trials, and found that the effect estimates and conclusions of
+identify high-quality trials, and found that the effect estimates

 Methods